 The Next Install Date is the date of the next technician visit to the job site.
 This is the same field as the Next Install Date on the related Project.
 Utilizing this field can help sales communicate with their customers regarding installation plans.
 It is also useful for project managers to help create timelines.

 Site is used when your company has multiple stores to specify what store the sales order is tied to.
 This is used to assist in the allocation, ordering, and staging of items for your job.

-You are able to adjust the modifier print options here on the sales order.
-Depending on the Custom Template you are using it may display each of the modifiers displayed in the sub-total section of the proposal/sales order document.
-You can choose to hide or show specific modifiers on the printed documents by checking or unchecking the associated checkbox.
+You can adjust the modifier print options here on the sales order.
+Depending on the Custom Template you are using, it may display each of the modifiers displayed in the sub-total section of the proposal/sales order document.
+In addition, you can choose to hide or show specific modifiers on the printed documents by checking or unchecking the associated checkbox.